BDC Hamburger Icon

 What is FICO?

 FICO is a three-digit score determined by activity on your credit reports.
 Lenders use it to determine your creditworthiness and how likely you are to repay a loan.
 Your score dictates the type of business loan you can get, as well as how much you can borrow, for how long and at what cost.
 It helps companies make quick lending decisions.
-The higher your score, the greater your chances of getting approved for a loan and the lower your interest rate will be.
+The higher your score, the greater your chances of getting approved for a loan and the lower your interest rate.

 FICO score ranges